jafingerhut/cljol/doc/README-gallery.md

-`cljol` can make this easy to see, by using it to analyze a string like `"food has only 8-bit characters"` containing exactly 30 characters, all within the ASCII subset, and a another string like `"f\u1234od has non-8-bit characters!"` that also contains exactly 30 characters, but one of them requires more than 8 bits to represent its Unicode code point -- it is the one represented using Java and
+`cljol` can make this easy to see, by using it to analyze a string like `"food has only 8-bit characters"` containing exactly 30 characters, all within the ASCII subset, and another string like `"f\u1234od has non-8-bit characters!"` that also contains exactly 30 characters, but one of them requires more than 8 bits to represent its Unicode code point -- it is the one represented using Java and